 The two most common questions we get are "Can Yate rename my files to..." and "Can Yate restructure my folders as...".
 The answer to both questions is yes.

 If you are going to rename or move your files around, make sure that the tracks are linked to iTunes/Music/TV when you do the changes.
 This is necessary so that the application's library gets correctly updated.
-Note: if your tracks have retained Apple App PIDs (recommended) you can always refresh files when next linked to update a new location.
+Note: if your tracks have retained Apple App PIDs (recommended) you can always refresh files when next linked to update to a new location.

 If no folder names are modified, added or removed the two functions are essentially identical.
 When the number of folder components is changed or the actual location of a file is being changed, a Move must be used.